GreysonTech/ios-xe-utils/README.md

 # ios-xe-utils
-Collection of utility Python scripts for Cisco IOS-XE based software platforms.
+Collection of utility Python scripts for Cisco IOS-XE based software platforms using NETCONF/ YANG.